 In this case, the liquidator can sell the estate property to pay the amounts owed after getting any permission needed.

 3. There is not enough money or property to cover all amounts owed.

 In this situation, the liquidator must wait before paying any amounts owed.
 It is strongly recommended to consult a notary or a lawyer.

 For more information, read our article Settling an Estate.

 Step 10: Give a final report to the heirs and distribute the property.

 The liquidator gives the heirs a final report, officially called a “final account.”
 This is a report by the liquidator that tells the heirs what was left in the estate after paying all amounts owed.
 It also explains what went on during the liquidation.

-The liquidator can include a partition proposal with the final account.
+Sometimes property must be divided, for each heir to get their share.
+For example, three heirs together inherit a house, a country house and a business.
+In this case, the liquidator can include a partition proposal with the final account.
 A partition proposal is a plan for how the property left in the estate will be divided among the heirs.
 The heirs are free to accept or refuse the proposal.